bocaletto-luca/Rover4WD/README.md

-# Professional 4WD Rover for Arduino
+# 4WD Rover for Arduino
 #### Author: Bocaletto Luca
 A versatile 4-wheel drive rover with Bluetooth manual control, line-following, obstacle avoidance and tilt safety.
 Packed with multiple sensors to navigate complex environments.